 Letters are invited that discuss, criticise or develop themes put forward in papers published in BJN.
 They should not, however, be used as a means of publishing new work.
 Acceptance will be at the discretion of the Editorial Board, and editorial changes may be required.
 Wherever possible, letters from responding authors will be included in the same issue as the original article.

 Papers submitted for publication must be written in English and should be as concise as possible.
 We recommend that authors have their manuscript checked by someone whose first language is English before submission, to ensure that submissions are judged at peer review exclusively on academic merit.
+Please see the Author Language Services section below for more information.

 Spelling should generally be that of the Concise Oxford Dictionary (1995), 9th ed.
 Oxford: Clarendon Press.
 Authors are advised to consult a current issue in order to make themselves familiar with BJN as to typographical and other conventions, layout of tables etc. Sufficient information should be given to permit repetition of the published work by any competent reader of BJN.